LexioJ/agora/README.md

 - 🔗 Link with other Nextcloud apps (Forms, Polls, Deck, Cospend…)
 - 🗣 Real debate features (structured replies, multi-thread discussions)
 - 📜 Project law reading with article-level comments and supports
-- 🏛 Collectives → Polls for consultation or referendum
+- 🏛 Collectives → Submit group of inquiries to Polls application for consultation or referendum
 - 🧮 Quorums and workflow automation
 - 🧰 Better permission control and moderation tools